What is the Mid-Atlantic Power League (MAPL, pronounced "M-apple")?

 Every event has a BLACK division [16-18s], BLUE division [14-16s], and RED division [13-14s].
 The age level overlap allows the strongest 14s and 16s teams in the field to play in the higher division.
 The number of 14s and 16s playing in the higher division is very limited and is determined by the MAPL Competition Committee.

 How does my team participate in MAPL?

-MAPL events acceptance criteria are based on competitiveness relative to the field [NOT first-come, first-served].
+MAPL event acceptance criteria are based on competitiveness relative to the field [NOT first-come, first-served] as determined by the MAPL Competition Committee.
 The entry process requires three steps:

 What is the MAPL selection process?

 Teams are accepted into the event on a rolling basis.
 The general schedule of acceptances is as follows:

 No!
 Each event is organized by a different tournament host.
 Each event organizer [see event webpage on left menu] has set aside room blocks at a discounted price for teams interested but teams may stay wherever they chose.

 What time should we arrive the day of the tournament?